 - numbness or tingling in the extremities such as the feet, hands

 - increase in urinary frequency

 - muscle knots

 - reduced tolerance for exercise and increased muscle pain after exercise

-- feeling of swelling in hands and feet without actual swelling
+- swelling in hands and feet without actual swelling

 - chronic pain and tenderness